gmoniker/fs-offset/README.md

-This program was written after experimenting with LXC.
+This program was written after experimenting with unprivileged LXC containers.

 LXC is a great tool but it also means your filesystem is filling with strangely numbered ids of files which will only work for a specific user using his alternative namespace.
 So, I sought a way to address this issue and thought it was also a great chance to brush up on the C language, and improve my knowledge of maintaining file systems.

 At first I just thought of shifting the user and group id's, but then I realized that extended posix ACL's are also something to be reckoned with.
-They also store numeric ids albeit inside extended attributes.
+They store numeric ids inside extended attributes.
+And I added a complete run through to check for showstoppers in the combination of parameters and files present.

 Some usage info then: